Ancient Greece–Ancient India relations: Other

 Pāṇini, an ancient Sanskrit grammarian, was acquainted with the word yavana (Greek) in his composition.

 Kātyāyana was a Sanskrit grammarian, mathematician and Vedic priest who lived in ancient India.
 He explained the term yavanānī as the script of the Yavanas.
 He took the same line as Pāṇini that the Old Persian term yauna became Sanskritised to name all Greeks.

 Theodectes thought the dark color of some Indians was because of the sun.

 Athenaeus in his Deipnosophistae mentions a Basilis (Βάσιλις) who wrote a series of books about the History of India.

 Claudius Aelianus wrote about the animals in India.
 He also mentioned that there were Macedonians who settled in India in the cities founded by Alexander.

 The Unani System of Medicine, a traditional system of medicine practiced in India, refers to Graeco-Arabic medicine, which is based on the teachings of Greek physicians Hippocrates and Galen.
 The ancient Greek medical system was enriched with local elements and received positively by the Indian people and physicians.

 India and Indians are mentioned in some of Martial's Epigrams.

 A lot of entries in the Suda, the Byzantine encyclopedia, are about India.

+Clitophon of Rhodes wrote a now lost, multi-book work called Indika.

+Chrysermus was the author of a now lost work History of India.

+Pseudo-Plutarch's Names of Rivers and Mountains, cites Archelaus, author of the now-lost Treatise of Rivers, for his account of the Hydaspes River and related Indian traditions, and Dercyllus, author of the now-lost work On Mountains, for the story of Mount Elephas near the Hydaspes River in India.
+The name Elephas originated from a legendary event involving King Porus and Alexander the Great.
+Near the Hydaspes River, Porus's elephant was said to have been suddenly stung by a gadfly and fled to the top of the mountain of the sun, where it miraculously spoke in human language and warned Porus not to oppose Alexander because he was the son of Zeus.
+The elephant then died.
+Afterward, Porus made peace with Alexander, and the mountain was named Elephas (meaning "Elephant" in Greek).